 Your love and devotion to your girlfriend might be admirable, but it won't convince the Internal Revenue Service that you are entitled to claim her as a dependent on your tax return.
-To claim her, she has to meet the IRS criteria for a "qualifying relative" -- even though she's not a relative.
-It's very difficult, but not impossible, to claim your girlfriend as your dependent when file your income taxes.
+To claim her, she has to meet the IRS criteria for a "qualifying relative" – even though she's not a relative.
+It's very difficult, but not impossible, to claim girlfriend as dependent when you file your income taxes.

 You can claim a girlfriend as a dependent as long as she meets the IRS's qualifications, including being dependent on you for more than half of her income.